Glutationa

 Antioxidant tripeptide (glutamic acid-cysteine-glycine) with an unconventional gamma bond, present in virtually all cells of the body.
 With a molecular weight of 307.32 Da, it is considered the primary intracellular antioxidant of the human body.
 Essential for hepatic detoxification, mitochondrial protection, and immune system support.

-γ-Glu-Cys-Gly Tripeptide with γ-glutamyl bond (unconventional)
+ECG γ-Glu-Cys-Gly Tripeptide with γ-glutamyl bond (unconventional)

 Half-life